jbszczepaniak/dynamodb-with-go/episode4/post.md

 ```

 ## [Summary](#summary)
-This episode was about indexes.
+This episode was about indices.
 First we built an intuition on how they work and then we used Local Secondary Index to query by additional attribute.

-Indexes are esessential concept in the DynamoDB and we will see more of them when working with more complicated data models.
+Indices are esessential concept in the DynamoDB and we will see more of them when working with more complicated data models.

 Once again - I am inviting you to clone this repository and play with queries by yourself!